 Didn’t you get any reaction on your first reminder?
 Now it’s time to send a second reminder.
 The best way to do this is by using an old school letter or email.

 This time you can be a bit more strict and remind your customer on your terms and conditions mentioned on your invoice, or even better, the terms and conditions signed upfront before doing any work with you.
-You can also remind your customer that he risks to face default interests.
+You can also remind your customer that he risks facing default interests.

 If after these two sets of reminders you still don’t receive anything it is time to send a third reminder by registered letter.
 From this official notice of default, you can request the fine for defaulting that you stipulated in your terms and conditions in case of a default.